The Emergence of a *New* Type of Interior Design

 So maybe you’re asking, ok Ericka, enough with this history lesson, what’s next?

-Jessica let the cat out of the bag on her recent podcast interview with LuAnn Nigara :), and I’ve been working with our team to develop the 2024 Vacation Rental Design Summit brand identity for our next event in 2024…if you’re interested in joining us for the Spring 2024 event, here’s the link to receive updates as it approaches!
+Jessica let the cat out of the bag on her recent podcast interview with LuAnn Nigara :), and I’ve been working with our team to develop the next iterations of the Vacation Rental Design Summit…if you’re interested in joining us for upcoming events, here’s the link to get on the mailing list so you don’t miss the next one!

 _________